Affiliate links on Android Authority may earn us a commission. Learn more.

 HONOR used to be a subsidiary of HUAWEI.
 Shortly after the HUAWEI ban took effect, HUAWEI sold HONOR to an independent firm, making HONOR its own brand without any ties to its former parent.
 Since then, it has only launched a handful of phones.

 Since that all happened, HONOR has committed to the standard phone update policy for most of its phones: two years of upgrades and patches.
-Even its most recent flagship — the HONOR Magic 4 Pro — sticks with this promise, despite its high price.
+Even its 2022 flagship — the HONOR Magic 4 Pro — stuck with this promise, despite its high price.
+Thankfully, the latest HONOR Magic 5 Pro upped the ante to three upgrades and five years of patches.
+This is the only HONOR phone with this upgraded commitment, though.

-- HUAWEI has no stated commitment to the rollout of upgrades and patches to its recent phones.
+- HUAWEI has no firm commitment to the rollout of upgrades and patches to its recent phones.
+Instead, it takes things on a case-by-case basis.

 Due to the HUAWEI ban, HUAWEI uses two different operating systems on its phones.
 Harmony OS (which is an Android fork) appears on phones in its native China.
 Meanwhile, regular Android (with its EMUI skin) appears on global devices.
 We’ll be focused on the Android versions of HUAWEI’s catalog here.